breathe-doc/breathe/testsuite/source/markups.rst

 As the leading asterisks are captured in the **verbatim** block this will appear to be an incorrectly formatted bullet list.
-Due to the syntantical problems sphinx will issue warnings and the block will render as:
+Due to the syntantical problems Sphinx will issue warnings and the block will render as:

-.. doxygenfunction:: TestClass::rawBadAsteriskVerbatim
-   :project: rst
-   :no-link:
+..
+Here we fake the bad output without actually using a bad example otherwise we'll get warnings in the build output.

+void **rawBadAsteriskVerbatim**\ ()

+   Inserting additional reStructuredText information.

+   - Some example code:
+   - int example(int x) {
+   - return x \* 2;
+   - }

 To prevent this, use an **embed:rst:leading-asterisk** tag::